arleta-jedrzejczak/Turbo-czeski/README.md

 * [Contact](#contact)

 ## General info
-The motivation for writing this project was creating useful web application and leraning new technologies - in this case for me those were AgularJS and GreenSock (GSAP).
+My motivation for writing this project was creating useful web application and learning new technologies, in this case for me: AgularJS and GreenSock (GSAP).
 The purpose of the Turbo-czeski is showing how nice and fun might be learning new languages.

 ## Screenshots